 Dell Wyse Software

-Dell Wyse Device Manager (WDM) – Easily manage thin clients throughout your small organization or global enterprise, regardless of their location.
+Dell Wyse Device Manager (WDM) – Easily manage thin clients throughout your small organisation or a global enterprise, regardless of their location.

 Dell Wyse Hardware